graciellehigino/ms_range_interactions/manuscript.md

-[@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon] and they do not represent spatial variation in species occurrence and abundance.
+[@Fourcade2016ComSpe; @Alhajeri2019HigCor], but it has been recommended that they are used with caution since they tend to underestimate the distribution of species that are not well-known [@Herkt2017MacCon] and they do not represent spatial variation in species occurrence and abundance [REF - Tad Dallas].
 Another source of species distribution information is the Global Biodiversity Information Facility (GBIF), which is an online repository of georeferenced observational records that comes from various sources, including community science programs, museum collections, and long-term monitoring schemes.
 A great source of bias in these datasets is the irregular sampling effort, with more occurrences originated from attractive and accessible areas and observation of charismatic species [@Alhajeri2019HigCor].

-The connection between occurrence and interaction data is a frequent debate in Ecology.
+The rationale behind species distribution models comes from the fact that interactions form complex networks that shape ecological structures and maintain the essential functions of ecosystems, such as seed dispersal, pollination, and biological control [@Albrecht2018PlaAni] that ultimately affects the composition, richness, and successional patterns of communities across multiple biomes.
+Yet, the connection between occurrence and interaction data is a frequent debate in Ecology [REF - Blanchet].
 For instance, macroecological models are often used with point or range occurrence data in order to investigate the dynamics of a species with its environment.
 However, these models do not account for ecological interactions, which might largely affect species distribution [@AbregoAccSpe; @Afkhami2014MutEff;